vidurgupta01/ColourPrinter/README.md

 ### I want to help, can I?
 Absolutely, you can.
 Feel free to submit a pull request or issue.
 I will reply, usually by 24 hrs.
 Not all pull requests can be honoured, please do not be discouraged if it is rejected.

-### What is https://github.com/nsandman09/ColorPrinter?
-Is it better?
-If you are here from any of his hyperlinks, you'll laugh at those "proofs".
-Also, It is a copy of the idea thought of when creating this repository.
-This repository is original.
-This repo was created a few hours before it was copied by "nsandman09".

 ### Members working on this project

 vidurgupta01 - Owner